 Now create a file whose extension will be .ipynb.

 What is an ipynb File?

-Each .ipynb file is the text file that describes the contents of your notebook in the format called JSON.
-Each cell and its contents, including image attachments that have been converted into strings of text, are listed there with some metadata.
+Each .ipynb file is the text file that describes your notebook’s contents in JSON format.
+Each cell and its contents, including image attachments converted into strings of text, are listed there with some metadata.

 Jupyter Notebook interface

 I have created a Jupyter Notebook file called DataScience.ipynb.
 It looks like the below image.

 In Jupyter Notebook, Cells create the body of the notebook.
 In the below screenshot of a new notebook, the box with a green outline is the empty cell.
 There are mainly two main cell types that we will cover:

 - The code cell contains code to be executed in the kernel and displays its output below.

 - The Markdown cell contains the text formatted using a Markdown and displays its output in place when it is run.